Waiting (Green Day song)

 "Waiting" is a song by American rock band Green Day.
-It was released as the third single from their sixth album, Warning, and is the tenth track.
-The song peaked at number 26 on the Billboard Modern Rock chart.
+It was released as the third single from their sixth album, Warning, on which the song appears as the 10th track.
+Serviced to US radio on March 12, 2001, the song peaked at number 26 on the US Billboard Modern Rock Tracks chart.
 The melody of the song has been compared to Petula Clark's "Downtown".

 Reception

 The song was also well received by critics.
 NME, in its review, stated that "'Waiting', with its Mamas & Papas melody and its Kiss Army hook, could sit respectably alongside the band's best material."
 Slant called the song "instantly memorable".

 Music video

 The video features Green Day playing in a house while a bunch of young adults are jumping around, breaking various items and having a party.
 For the majority of the video, the partygoers are in slow motion while the band is playing normally; eventually, the partygoers briefly freeze in time until the last part of the video when they return to normal.
 It was directed by Marc Webb.